awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 + Whenever you reload the web browser tab that displays the IDE for the environment\.
 + When the timestamp that is listed in the `~/.aws/credentials` file for the environment is reached\.
 + If the **AWS managed temporary credentials** setting is set to off, whenever you turn it back on\. \(To view or change this setting, choose **AWS Cloud9, Preferences** in the menu bar of the IDE\.
 On the **Preferences** tab, in the navigation pane, choose **AWS Settings, Credentials**\.\)
++ For security, AWS managed temporary credentials expire automatically after 15 minutes\.
+For credentials to be refreshed, the environment owner must be connected to the AWS Cloud9 environment through the IDE\.
+For more information on the role of the environment owner, see [Controlling access to AWS managed temporary credentials](#temporary-managed-credentials-control)\.

+### Controlling access to AWS managed temporary credentials<a name="temporary-managed-credentials-control"></a>

+A collaborator with AWS managed temporary credentials can use AWS Cloud9 to interact with other AWS services\.
+So to ensure that only trusted collaborators are provided with AWS managed temporary credentials, these credentials are disabled if a new member is added by anyone other than the environment owner\. \(The credentials are disabled by the deletion of the `~/.aws/credentials` file\.\)

+**Important**
+AWS managed temporary credentials also expire automatically every 15 minutes\.
+For the credentials to be refreshed so that collaborators can continue to use them, the environment owner must be connected to AWS Cloud9 environment through the IDE\.

+Only the environment owner can re\-enable AWS managed temporary credentials so that they can be shared with other members\.
+When the environment owner opens the IDE, a dialog box confirms that AWS managed temporary credentials are disabled\.
+The environment owner can re\-enable the credentials for all members or keep them disabled for all members\.

+**Warning**
+To comply with best security practices, keep the managed temporary credentials disabled if you're not certain about the identity of the last user added to the environment\.
+You can check the list of members with Read\-Write permissions in the [**Collaborate**](share-environment.md#share-environment-members-list) window\.